barclayd/mars-rover/README.md

 | (0,0) | (1,0) | (2,0) | (3,0) | (4,0) | (5,0) |

 This can be used to visualize the plateau and the rovers' positions and for debugging purposes.

+## Configuration

+### Command line arguments

+The application accepts the following command line arguments:

+- `filePath`: The path to the input file
+- `isDev`: A boolean flag to indicate if the application is running in development mode

+### Environment variables

+The application uses the following environment variables:

+- `OUTPUT_FILE_PATH`: The path to the output file
+- `DEFAULT_INPUT_FILE_PATH`: The path to the default input file

 ## Linting